 The location and placement of cast metal plaques shall be graphically presented to the UCF Project Manager for review and approval.
 The year on the plaque shall match the year of final construction completion.
-The names on the plaque shall match the active members of the Board of Trustees when the construction contract was signed be requested from UCF constituent relations at the time the draft is prepared.
+The names on the plaque shall be requested from UCF constituent relations at the time the draft is prepared.

-A printed copy submittal of the "draft" plaque shall be sent by the UCF Project Manager to UCF Constituent Relations and then to the Associate Vice President of Administration and Finance (Facilities and Safety) for review and approval (inwriting) of the names, format, and spelling prior to casting.
+A submittal of the "draft" plaque shall be sent by the UCF Project Manager to UCF Constituent Relations and then to the Associate Vice President of Administration and Finance (Facilities and Safety) for review and approval of the names, format, and spelling prior to casting.